ashn-dot-dev/site/src/blog/wip-osrs-75-to-99-thieving.md

     + I completed my black wizard robes (g) set and I got a ham joint!
 Such a good 15 clues.
 Also a full black wizard (g) set in 100 caskets is great RNG.
 + I think a goal of ~100k xp/day amortized, which equates to ~1hr of playtime a day.
 + Created a spreadsheet to track metrics throughout the grind.
 Each entry will correspond to the EOD stats.
++ I got Rocky at 83 thieving with ~2,850,000 xp!
+I grabbed a redberry from Varok and turned him into Red!